gianni-rg/grg-website/src/input/en/posts/2018/10/8/caffe2-gpu-windows-2.md

 - Caffe2
 - Detectron
 - Object Detection
-TranslatedRefs: it/post/2018/10/3/caffe2-gpu-windows-2.md
+TranslatedRefs: it/post/2018/10/8/caffe2-gpu-windows-2.md
 DisqusId: 2AF694CB125346C8B00DEE22BA3F006AE00271FB93AD44B3AF8B9E6081742795
 ---
-In the last couple of weeks, I had the need to test and use some custom models made with <a href="https://caffe2.ai/" target="_blank">Caffe2</a> framework and <a href="https://github.com/facebookresearch/Detectron" target="_blank">Detectron</a>.
+Few weeks ago, I had the need to test and use some custom models made with <a href="https://caffe2.ai/" target="_blank">Caffe2</a> framework and <a href="https://github.com/facebookresearch/Detectron" target="_blank">Detectron</a>.
 They are actively developed on Linux, but I needed to have them run on **Windows 10 with CUDA GPU support**.
 It is possible to build Caffe2 for Windows, and a <a href="https://caffe2.ai/docs/getting-started.html?platform=windows&configuration=compile" target="_blank">guide</a> is provided, but if you need to use Detectron (*not supported on Windows, officially*), it is a bit more complicated and some changes in the source code and in the build scripts are required.

 In the previous [post](/en/posts/2018/10/03/caffe2-gpu-windows-1.html), I detailed all the steps required to build **Caffe2 on Windows 10 with CUDA 9/10 support**.
 You need to follow all those steps, if not already done, prior to continue with this guide, where I'll show you how to build and run **Detectron on Windows**.